Augmentative and alternative communication for autistic children

-Other interventions and therapies that might help develop your child’s communication skills include the following:
+Therapies and supports that can develop autistic children’s communication skills include the following:

-- Visual supports and strategies: these use symbols, photographs, written words and objects to help children with autism spectrum disorder (ASD) improve their skills in processing information, using language, and understanding and interacting with their physical and social environment.
+- Visual supports and strategies: these use symbols, photographs, written words and objects to help autistic children improve their skills in processing information, using language, and understanding and interacting with the world around them.

 - Functional Communication Training (FCT): this focuses on replacing difficult behaviour with more appropriate communication that serves the same purpose as the behaviour.
-For example, a child might have a meltdown when she wants a toy but can’t ask for it.
+For example, a child might have a meltdown when they want a toy but can’t ask for it.
 In FCT, the child would be taught how to ask for the toy in a more appropriate way.

-- More Than Words®: this focuses on promoting language development in children with ASD.
+- More Than Words®: this focuses on promoting autistic children’s language development.
 It’s also known as The Hanen Program.